Hideo Kojima: Final Konami projects and departure (2012–2015)

 In the past I've mentioned Silent Hill in interviews, and as a result of that the president of Konami rung me up and said he'd like me to make the next Silent Hill.
 Honestly, I'm kind of a scaredy-cat when it comes to horror movies, so I'm not confident I can do it.
 At the same time, there's a certain type of horror that only people who are scared of can create, so maybe it's something I can do.
 That said, I think Silent Hill has a certain atmosphere.
 I think it has to continue, and I'd love to help it continue, and if I can help by supervising or lending the technology of the Fox Engine, then I'd love to participate in that respect.

 Additionally, in an interview with Geoff Keighley, when a fan asked "which game do you want to direct or reboot?"
 Kojima stated without hesitation, "Silent Hill."
 Keighley jumped in and asked "What do you want to do with Silent Hill?"
 Kojima responded: "A guy [like myself] that is such a chicken and is so easily scared – making a scary game – I'm very confident that something horrifying would come out from that.
 But on the other hand I would have to prepare myself to have nightmares every single day.
 Hopefully sometime in the future I'm able to work on this, but I would really need to prepare to have daily nightmares".
-In August 2014, PT was released on the PlayStation Store and revealed that a new game in the Silent Hill franchise titled Silent Hills was being directed by Kojima for the PlayStation 4, alongside Mexican film director Guillermo del Toro.
-In April 2015, the playable teaser was removed and the game was cancelled.
+In August 2014, the free horror game P.T. was released without announcement on the PlayStation Store by seemingly unknown developers "7780s Studio": it very quickly became popular and received critical acclaim.
+Its ending revealed that the game's title stands for 'playable teaser', that "7780s Studio" was a pseudonym for Kojima Productions, and that it was a demo for a new game in the Silent Hill franchise titled Silent Hills, set to be directed by Kojima, alongside Mexican film director Guillermo del Toro, for the PlayStation 4.
+However, in April 2015, the playable teaser was removed from online storefronts and Konami announced that the game was cancelled.
+Despite never reaching a full release, P.T. remains as one of Kojima's most acclaimed works and is considered among the greatest horror games of all time.